grpc/proposal/A43-sdk-authorization.md

   cancel               context.CancelFunc
 }

-// NewFileWatcher returns a new FileWatcherInterceptors from a policy file
+// NewFileWatcher returns a new FileWatcherInterceptor from a policy file
 // that contains JSON string of authorization policy and a refresh duration to
-// specify the amount of time between policy refreshes. func NewFileWatcher(file string, duration time.Duration) (*FileWatcherInterceptors, error);
+// specify the amount of time between policy refreshes. func NewFileWatcher(file string, duration time.Duration) (*FileWatcherInterceptor, error);

 // run is a long running goroutine which watches for changes in file path, and
-// updates the internalInterceptors upon modification. func (i *FileWatcherInterceptors) run(ctx context.Context) {
+// updates the internalInterceptors upon modification. func (i *FileWatcherInterceptor) run(ctx context.Context) {
   // ...
 }